3011993/e_commerce/README.md

 - **MVVM Architecture**: For a clean separation of concerns.
 - **Stripe**: For Payments
 ## Architecture
-This application follows the MVVM (Model-View-ViewModel) architecture pattern, promoting a clear separation between the UI and business logic while facilitating easier testing and maintenance.
+This application adheres to the MVVM (Model-View-ViewModel) architecture pattern, which promotes a clear separation between the UI and business logic, facilitating easier testing and maintenance.
+## Installation
+1- Clone this Repository
+2- Set up Firebase Authentication and enable  Authentication with Email and password
 ## Usage
 1. Start the app and create an account or log in using your credentials.
 2. Browse through the product listings to find items of interest.